aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 > The code we programmers write matters.
 It matters to the hopes and dreams of our society and of our civilization.

 111. [In The Large](https://blog.cleancoder.com/uncle-bob/2018/04/02/InTheLarge.html)
 > **We, humans, are really quite good at doing big things.
-Agile is a revolution in how relatively small teams can
+And Agile is not about big things.
+Agile is a revolution
-> develop relatively small software projects.**
+> in how relatively small teams can develop relatively small software projects.**